samyipsh/tp/docs/UserGuide.md

 ### JavaScript Object Notation (JSON)

-JSON is the file format that NetworkUS used to store the contacts.
+JSON is the file format that NetworkUS uses to store the contacts.

 ### Graphical User Interface (GUI)